simon0302010/postfix_ratelimit/README.md

     ```
   > Please see the [Configuration](#Configuration) section for all available options.

-3. Configure Postfix to use the Milter by adding the following lines to postfix configuration file:
+3. Configure Postfix to use the Milter by adding the following lines to your postfix configuration file:
     ```conf
     # Replace "inet:localhost:12345" with the actual address and port where postfix_ratelimit is listening.
     smtpd_milters = inet:localhost:12345